wp-plugins/super-posts-search-filter-lite/trunk/readme.txt

 Check out the demo here: [DEMO](http://jultranet.com/wp/ssf-lite/) and the video presentation here: [VIDEO PRESENTATION](http://www.youtube.com/watch?v=ObiZUgm3nLk&feature=youtu.be)

-If you require more filtering options, there is also the **Super Posts Search Filter Pro** plugin.
+If you require more filtering options, such as taxonomy filtering and / or filtering within a number range, there is also the **Super Posts Search Filter Pro** plugin.

 With Super Search Filter Pro you can filter based on: